jensengroup/RegioSQM/README.md

 # RegioSQM
 See (insert DOI here) for more details

-RegioSQM consists of two bash scripts, RegioSQM1 and RegioSQM2, and some analysis tools called yy.py and yy.py.
+RegioSQM consists of two bash scripts, RegioSQM1 and RegioSQM2, and an Jupyter Notebook analysis tool RegioSQM_highlight_atom.ipynb.
 RegioSQM1 and RegioSQM2 call other python scripts and bash scripts and calls OpenBabel.
 Some of the python scripts use RDKit.
+The method makes use of the semiempirical quantum chemistry program MOPAC.

 Try example: